Xunnamius/projector-pipeline/README.md

 > _PRIVILEGED ACTION_

-This component action uses cached `~/npm` data if available and requires both metadata and build artifacts, the former uploaded by `metadata-collect` and the latter by `build`, to be available.
-This action will fail if these artifacts are not available.
+This component action uses cached `~/npm` data if available and requires both metadata and build artifacts to be available, the former uploaded by `metadata-collect` and the latter by `build`.

-This artifact also downloads a [remote `package.json` file][25] during operation.
+This component action also downloads a [remote `package.json` file][25] during operation.
 This file is used to safely install NPM dependencies in privileged environments.
 The permanent URI for this download is:
 [https://github.com/xunnamius/projector-pipeline/blob/main/dist/privileged/package.json][26]